santiagosayshey/DigiBrain/Content/AI Prompt v2.md

     - Generate the note using the exact sequence, `[!callout type]`, and `Title` provided in each row.
     - Do **not** add, remove, or reorder the callouts relative to the specified sequence.
     - It is imperative that you write **ONLY** the provided callouts and nothing more or less.
+	    - This means if it only has 1 row, then you write a callout for that 1 row.
+It is vital that you understand this and do not try to generate more than what is asked.
     - Consult the **Content Focus / Notes** column for each row.
 If notes are provided, use them as **guidance** regarding the _information_, _key points_, or _emphasis_ the user wants within that specific callout.
     - **Important Constraint:** These notes are **high-level pointers**, _not_ prescriptive text or rigid formatting rules.
 They should inform the _content_ you generate but **must not dictate** your specific wording, sentence structure, or the overall objective writing style required by this prompt.
 Think of them as hints for _what_ to cover or emphasize, allowing you to still synthesize and formulate the explanation clearly and objectively.
     - Ensure the final content generated for each callout aligns with its specified `[!callout type]` and `Title`, while incorporating the thematic guidance from the notes column where provided and applicable.